Steps to Stability Program

-Individuals who wish to be a part of the Steps to Stability program must first stay at The Delores Project as an Emergency Guest.
+Individuals who wish to be a part of the Steps to Stability program must first stay at The Delores Shelter as an Emergency Guest.
 We offer a simple application for individuals to fill out, in either written or oral form through a conversation with our Transitional Advocate.
 Guests are then accessed based on how their needs fit into the strengths of the program, and are notified within two weeks of applying if they are accepted onto the waitlist.
 Please reach out to our Transitional Advocate, Heather Orem, with questions.

 Is this housing / do you help with housing?

 This is not housing, but rather a long-term stable shelter bed.
 Individuals in the Steps to Stability program are still considered homeless, and one of the goals of every guest in the program will be a focus on finding housing.

 The Delores Shelter is closed Monday through Friday from 8 am to 5 pm.
 All guests must be out of the building at 8 am and can return at 5 pm.
 Steps to Stability guests have a curfew of 8 pm.
 On Saturday and Sundays, we are open 24 hours.

 What are the rooms like?